DanielTakeshi/ros-simple-examples/README.md

 # ros-simple-examples

-Some ROS code examples which hopefully are robot-agnostic.
+Some ROS code examples for the Fetch and HSR.
+Some of the code will be robot-agnostic.
 I'll test in simulation and hopefully it's just a toggle to figure out which robot to use, plus a list of the appropriate robot's ROS topic names.

 Versions: